Ngurra are the places we came from, our Country

 This is our space to celebrate the work Warlayirti Artists are creating.
 It is an online space for exhibitions and retrospectives curated by us!
 Scroll down to see works on display at the Balgo gallery, special online sales promoting featured artists, or stories from the art centre and community.
 Thankyou for spending time on Ngurra.

-Subscribe to our enews and we’ll keep you informed about our latest events!
+Subscribe to our enews and we’ll keep you informed about our latest exhibitions and events!

 Women from Mulan have been collecting wurrkal native grasses, to make baskets.
 The grass can be found all around the plains of Walmajarri Country, near Paraku (lake Gregory).
 Elder, IPA Ranger and artist Anne Ovi says, it is best to cut after big rains, so that it grows strong for weaving.
 There is a cousin grass that looks similar but breaks easily and isn’t right for baskets.
 So when going out collecting the women have been teaching the younger girls to look for the grass which doesn’t flower at the top.
 This is the right grass for baskets.